frto027/IsaacCoConsoleMod-release/Readme.en.md

 Known means these issues will not be fixed.

 - Only one command per frame; do not send multiple commands or have multiple player use commands at the same time, as this may cause desync or disconnects.
-- The plugin does not handle packet loss; any packet loss will inevitably cause desync or disconnects.
+- The mod does not handle packet loss; any packet loss will inevitably cause desync or disconnects.
 - Console output is not displayed.
 - The mod does not affect command history; the `repeat` command will not work.